MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/year-end-closing-payables-management.md

 1. On the **Reports** menu, point to **Purchasing**, and then select **Analysis**.
 2. In the **Reports** list, select **Period**.

-### Step 4: Install the Payroll year-end update (optional)
+### Step 4: Install the year-end update (optional)

-If there are compliance changes for Payables Management, such as 1099 form changes, install the Payroll year-end update.
+If there are compliance changes for Payables Management, such as 1099 form changes, install the year-end update.
 If there are no changes or compliance issues for the tax year for Payables Management, you may skip this step.

 Review the changes that are included in the Payroll year-end update.